sjentsch/lsjDocs/Ch05/Ch05_Graphics_1.rst

 .. ----------------------------------------------------------------------------

-Although this image would need a lot of cleaning up in order to make a good presentation graphic (i.e., one you’d include in a report), it nevertheless does a pretty good job of describing the data.
+Although this image would need a lot of cleaning up in order to make a good presentation graphic (i.e., one you would include in a report), it nevertheless does a pretty good job of describing the data.
 In fact, the big strength of a histogram or density plot is that (properly used) it does show the entire spread of the data, so you can get a pretty good sense about what it looks like.
-The downside to histograms is that they aren’t very compact.
-Unlike some of the other plots I’ll talk about it’s hard to cram 20-30 histograms into a single image without overwhelming the viewer.
+The downside to histograms is that they are not very compact.
+Unlike some of the other plots I will talk about it is hard to cram 20-30 histograms into a single image without overwhelming the viewer.
 And of course, if your data are nominal scale |nominal| then histograms are useless.